storybookjs/ember/docs/configure/sidebar-and-urls.md

 <!-- prettier-ignore-end -->

+If you need, you can also generate automatic titles for all your stories using a configuration object.
+See the [story loading](./overview.md#with-a-configuration-object) documentation to learn how you can use this feature.

 ## Permalinking to stories

 By default, Storybook generates an `id` for each story based on the component title and the story name.
-This `id` in particular is used in the URL for each story and that URL can serve as a permalink (especially when you [publish](../workflows/publish-storybook.md) your Storybook).
+This `id` in particular is used in the URL for each story, and that URL can serve as a permalink (primarily when you [publish](../workflows/publish-storybook.md) your Storybook).

 Consider the following story: